GregGirardin/Asteroids/Readme.txt

   Shoot as many aliens and asteroids in the three waves.
   Iron asteroids can't be destroyed, but you can adjust their velocity with the cannon.
   A refueling tanker will appear occasionally to replenish resources.
 Just fly next to it and it will pull you in.
+  Slow contact of objects doesn't result in destruction.

 Scoring